rousan/rust-web-frameworks-benchmark/README.md

 `actix-web` -> Provides a very high-level API and injects some boilerplate code as well as runtime.
 It provides `async` with `tokio.rs`.

-'warp`      -> A very high level version of `hyper` and easy to use and it requires a few lines of codes to start a server.
+`warp`      -> A very high level version of `hyper` and easy to use and it requires a few lines of codes to start a server.
 It provides `async` with `tokio.rs`.

 `rocket`    -> The performance it gave was not expected at all.
 No async.s